 Using these figures, the total annual cost of one conference room is $15,708.
 Assuming the space has a utilization rate of 25 percent (which is the average for most organizations), a single empty conference room can cost your business $11,781 per year.

 Now, take into account that the rule of thumb is one meeting room for every 10-20 employees.
-That means a mid-sized company with 250 employees can expect to waste nearly $300,000 on unoccupied conference rooms every year.
+That means a mid-sized company with 250 employees can expect to waste nearly $300,000 on empty conference rooms every year.

 Fortunately, there are steps you can take to make better use of your conference rooms.